 Attention-deficit hyperactivity disorder (ADHD) is a common brain disorder that causes difficulty with focus, impulsivity, and/or hyperactivity.
-The American Academy of Pediatrics (AAP) estimates that between 4-12 percent of school-aged children have ADHD.
+The American Academy of Pediatrics (AAP) estimates that between 4-12% of school-aged children have ADHD.
 Boys are three times more likely to be affected than girls.
-While researchers are not sure of the exact cause of ADHD, the condition is believed to be a biological disorder that interferes with the brain’s ability to use neurotransmitters normally.
+Whilst researchers are not sure of the exact cause of ADHD, the condition is believed to be a biological disorder that interferes with the brain’s ability to use neurotransmitters normally.
 Children with ADHD often have dysfunction at school, home and in social settings due to their symptoms.

 A child with ADHD will display at least six symptoms from each of these two broad groups: hyperactivity/impulsivity and inattention.
 Not all children with ADHD will display the same symptoms and the symptoms must be interfering with daily life for at least six months.
 Examples of some symptoms include:

 - Difficulty staying seated

 - Frequent fidgeting and squirming

 - Appear to be in constant motion